In this article:

 If you’re already exporting abroad—or plan to—a good environmental, social and governance (ESG) strategy can help improve the value of your products and services, while decreasing the negative impacts of your company on people and the environment.
 Using ESG principles effectively can help you identify, prevent and mitigate the potential and/or actual environmental and social risks while doing business in Colombia and beyond.

 Did you know?

-- Colombia is Latin America’s fourth-largest and South America’s second-largest economy.
+- Colombia is Latin America’s fourth-largest and South America’s third-largest economy.

 - It’s the most biodiverse country in birdlife and second most biodiverse country in the world (second to Brazil).
 More than 9,100 species can only be found in Colombia.

 - Colombia is roughly the size of Portugal, Spain and France combined (Canada is nine times bigger).